emmag-raves/Capstone_Project/README.md

 A small subset of metabarcoding data from Southern Ocean Phytoplankton communities has been included in this respository for testing the script.
 It can be found [here](https://github.com/emmag-raves/Capstone_Project/blob/main/Example_Data/Example_taxa.csv).
-This data is a subset of the larger dataset that was used to construct this specific script, and is the result of matching sequences with the [SILVA database](https://www.arb-silva.de).
+This data is a subset of the larger dataset that was used to construct this specific script, which was the result of matching sequences with the [SILVA database](https://www.arb-silva.de).

 ## Instructions for using the code: